 This is a sweet laundry bag.
 I love how it folds down into a pocket-size package I can toss in a cabinet and pull it out, unfold it, and hang it up inside my shirts/coats closet to collect dirty camping clothes.

 Red Oxx Extra Small Aviator Kit Bag

-I store my "APOCALYPSE BUG OUT PPE" gear in this bag, stored in the cabinet over the bed by the air conditioner.
+I store my "APOCALYPSE BUG OUT PPE" gear in this bag.
+It’s stored in the cabinet over the bed by the air conditioner.
 Just the right size for a respirator, N95 masks, gloves, booties, goggles and hazard suit.
 I bought all that stuff back during the Ebola scare.
 I guess kinda thinking ahead as a pseudo-prepper wasn’t such a weird idea after all?

 Red Oxx K-12 Kat Pack Backpack

 This is my hiking backpack.
-I’m not a hard core hiker, I just like to hike the basic trails, and short half-day hikes, so I don’t need a big bulky mountaineering backpack to get around.
+I’m not a hard core hiker, I just like to hike the basic trails, and short half-day hikes.
+I don’t need a big bulky mountaineering backpack to get around.
 It holds a jacket, two water bottles, first aid kit, hat, gloves, my camping "hog leg", bear spray, hatchet, Bowie knife, a snack and whatever else I need quite comfortably.
 I store this in the other cabinet beside the air conditioner.

 Red Oxx Lil Roys

 I have several colors of this incredibly handy bag.
 I store video camera equipment in a black one.
 A small tire air compressor pump fits perfectly in a yellow (Saffron) one.
 I keep my first aid survival kit in a red one.
 My mechanic’s tools kit in a blue (Mariner) Roy.